 The FCC Speed Test app uses smartphone-based technology to collect anonymized broadband performance data from volunteers participating in the collaborative, crowdsourcing initiative.
 Data is collected to help inform consumers, industry and policymakers with the goal of improving mobile broadband performance nationwide.
 Users can also use the app to test their own mobile broadband service on demand.
 Learn More.

-MBA Assisted Research Studies
+MBA-Assisted Research Studies (MARS)

-Projects considered for this type of effort involve research on technology topics pertinent to the Broadband Collaborative and the FCC.
+- Candidate experiments feature technical topics pertinent to the Broadband Collaborative and the FCC.

 - The Researcher Code of Conduct developed for this purpose is shared with the research team for signing.